Wing practises in the areas of immigration and employment law. Clients appreciate her tenacious yet thoughtful approach to their matters.

-Wing regularly works on the firm’s migration-related cases and she has assisted in the preparation of numerous successful Australian visa applications, particularly for religious workers, skilled migrants and spouses/partners.
+In the field of immigration law, Wing has assisted in the preparation of numerous successful Australian visa applications, particularly for religious workers, skilled migrants, and spouses/partners.

 Wing provides assistance with employment and workplace relations issues, including unfair dismissal, general protections, awards, enterprise agreements and interpretation of employment contracts.
-She has also acted for clients in Federal Court proceedings and works on regulatory/legal issues affecting registered organisations.
+She advises clients in non-contentious matters and represents clients in highly contested disputes in the NSW Supreme Court, Federal Court, Federal Circuit & Family Court of Australia, and Fair Work Commission proceedings.
+She also provides advice on regulatory/legal issues affecting registered organisations.

 Wing reads and writes Chinese, and speaks Cantonese.
 Her language skills have proven to be a valuable asset in ensuring the accuracy, and success, of clients’ visa applications.

 “People want their legal problems solved as quickly and effectively as possible.
 I am proud to work with like-minded colleagues at Carroll & O’Dea Lawyers who are keen to help clients.”

 - Wing graduated with Bachelor of Economics and Bachelor of Laws from the University of Sydney.

 - She was admitted as a solicitor of the Supreme Court of New South Wales in 2016.

 - Wing is an Affiliate Member of the Migration Institute of Australia.

 - She has been recognised by Mondaq as a Thought Leading Co-Author for her articles on Australian immigration law, which are available on this firm’s website.